 A report in the Sept.
-15, 2010, issue of the Journal of Clinical Endocrinology & Metabolism concluded that patients taking Fosamax® have a higher risk of fractures than control subjects.
-The study could not eliminate osteoporosis as a cause for the fractures because no large cumulative dose relationship could be found.
+15, 2010, issue of the Journal of Clinical Endocrinology & Metabolism concluded that patients taking Fosamax have a higher risk of fractures than control subjects.
+The study could not eliminate osteoporosis as a cause for the fractures.

 The fractures occur after only minimal trauma and can occur in both legs.
-When a fracture is found in one leg of someone on osteoporosis drugs for a long time, doctors suggest that the other leg also be x-rayed to see if it too has been fractured.
+When a fracture is in one leg of someone on osteoporosis drugs for a long time, doctors suggest that the other leg also be x-rayed to see if it too has a fracture.

-If you have taken Fosamax® for a long period of time and suffered a fractured femuror femurs after little or no trauma, you should consider filing a lawsuit to be compensated for the pain, suffering and expense of your injury.
-Don’t delay!
-Call Clay!
-Our initial consultation is FREE!
-Our experienced staff members are here to help.
+If you have taken Fosamax for a long period of time and suffered a fractured femur without trauma, you should consider filing a lawsuit for compensation for the pain, suffering and expense of your injury.
+We have experience dealing with class action lawsuits.